Boost staff motivation……. Improve team performance….. Optimise organisational results!

 Senior leadership-team development

-At the level of the total organisation, several aspects of an organisation’s ‘health’ and how it functions can significantly influence overall performance.
-At Owen Morris, we’ve developed a summary model of these elements which we call the ‘Key Drivers of Organisational Strength”.
+At the level of the total organisation, several fundamental aspects of an organisation’s ‘health’ and how it functions can significantly influence overall performance.
+These can be seen as the essential ‘building blocks’ for an organisation and typically include:.

 We work with an organisation’s board and/or senior exec team to collectively review, assess and discuss all these types of organisational driver and enabling leaders to identify and agree particular areas of opportunity for making changes or improvements.
-Our approach makes use of a variety of HR and OD tools and methods, ranging from cultural assessment and employee opinion tools to personal interviews, small and larger group workshops and targted coaching and mentorng approaches.
+We typically employ a tailored workshop-centred methodology, together with a selection from various HR and OD survey and assessment tools, and, of course, individual or small-group interviews and follow-on coaching and mentoring, if needed.

 Change management support

 We can assist in turning the outputs from team or organisational workshops into firm action.
 Some issues may just need quite simple action steps.
-But more complex or strategic issues – for example, transforming an organisation’s culture – may need more extended thinking, consultation or detailed ‘change project‘ planning (involving, possibly, action over many months ahead with many contributors).
+But more complex or strategic issues – for example, transforming an organisation’s culture – will obviously need more extended thinking, consultation or detailed ‘change project‘ planning.
+Of course, where useful as a key part of our change support, we can design and deliver targeted 1:1 or team/group coaching.

 Contact us